ManoloMancelli/HadesVR_Remix/README.md

 [![Discord](docs/img/Discord.png)](https://discord.gg/h2SFGEbuRH)
 Official HadesVR Discord [feel free to join.](https://discord.gg/h2SFGEbuRH)

-# HadesVR
+# HadesVR Remix
-HadesVR is a SteamVR compatible VR setup made for tinkerers.
+HadesVR Remix is a SteamVR compatible VR setup based on original HadesVR.

 The setup includes DIY controllers that are capable of emulating HTC vive wands or most aspects of the Valve Index Knuckles controllers (including finger tracking!).
 It also includes tracking electronics for a Headset, including an integrated wireless receiver to receive the controllers' data.